devopsdays-austin/runbooks/av_runbook.md

 - Re-organize equipment into bins-by-type and inventory capital equipment
 - If video was recorded, transcode and upload to streaming services as required

+## Time Expectations

+TBD

 ## Important Dates

-### In the beginning

-* TBD: Venue selection
-* TBD: Kickoff meeting (Nov/Dec): Should have visited the venue and know the scope of this year's equipment needs and a/v design.
+* **May:** Explore A/V concerns during the venue search, as needed.
+Visit the venue and know the scope of this year's equipment needs and a/v design.
 Identify any budget needs and communicate them to core team.

-### 3 Months Out

-- Should unpack and inventory the storage shed and pull equipment that will be used.
-Next few months should be spent testing equipment and replacing consumables, making cables if necessary, and ordering equipment if necesary.
+* **February:** Inventory the storage shed and pull equipment that will be used.
+Test equipment, replace consumables, make cables if necessary, and order equipment if necesary.

-### 2 Months Out

-- By now volunteer organizer should be getting volunteer counts and have reached out to volunteers, so get your needs over to them.

-### 2 Weeks Out

-- Hold training for volunteers

-### The Week Before

-- Know how equipment is getting to the venue for load-in and have it organized into bins.

-### The Day Before

-* Set up.

-### The Day Of

-* Make sure it runs smoothly -- see day-of above

-### Afterwards

-* Get equipment back to storage shed, and inventory it to make sure everything got there.
-* Get equipment that was packed into bins for each stage sorted back into bins by type of equipment and use.
+* **Early March:** Get needs to volunteer organizer
+* **Early April:** Train volunteers
+* **Late April**: Confirm transportation, load in, and load out plan.
+Have all gear preloaded and organized into bins if possible.
+* **May:** Set up and run pre-event checks.
+After the event, return to storage shed, inventory, and reorganize.

 ## Reminders or Common Mistakes